 Plut.
 Pyrrh.
 11.5: the greater part of the army was all excitement, and went about looking for Pyrrhus; for it chanced that he had taken off his helmet, and he was not recognised until he bethought himself and put it on again, when its towering crest and its goat’s horns made him known to all.

-I’d even argue based on these two coins that this gem was originally created for a Roman with the cognomen Philippus.
+I’d even argue based on these two coins that this gem (in Vienna) was originally created for a Roman with the cognomen Philippus.

 Of course the weird thing is how little this intersects with Philip V’s own self representation or really that of any of the Diadochi.

-One can point to ibex horns on Selecuid helmets, but visually these are not strong parallels.
+One can point to ibex horns on Seleucid helmets, but visually these are not strong parallels.

 It’s also very different than the standard numismatic representation of a Macedonian helmet: